BlaiseMoses01/BlaiseMoses01/README.md

 ## 📂 Featured Projects

-- 🧪 **[Test Playground](https://yourplayground.link)** – UI challenges designed for aspiring SDETs to practice real-world automation patterns (iframes, modals, async forms, shadow DOM, etc.)
-- 🎓 **[30DayQA](https://yourcourse.link)** – My flagship hands-on course teaching how to go from manual QA to real automation engineer in 30 days
-- 🔁 **[Automation Framework Starter](https://github.com/yourusername/starter-framework)** – Playwright + Gherkin boilerplate with CI support and reusable test structure

 ---

 ## 💭 Core Philosophy

-> Automation isn’t about clicking buttons.
+> Despite its reputatiuon , QA is no longer clicking buttons , modern QA involves so much more to be effective.
-> It’s about building **systems that scale**, writing tests that **tell the truth**, and thinking like an engineer — not a script jockey.
+> It’s about building **systems that scale**, writing tests that are **adaptive**, and thinking like an engineer to create effective, resusable testing architecture.

 ---